 Food processing operations like milk drying make extensive use of spray drying procedures.
-Cereals, many kinds of coffee, teas, spices, egg-based foods and flavorings are often subject to spray heating processes in advance of packaging and consumption.
+Cereals, many kinds of coffee, teas, spices, egg-based foods, and flavorings are often subject to spray heating processes in advance of packaging and consumption.
 Spray drying is also used in the development of a wide variety of healthcare and pharmaceuticals-related products.
 Antibiotics production, for example, often involves spray drying processes.
 Many ingredients in industrial processes also must be spray dried.
-Ceramic materials, paint pigments, detergents, catalysts, salts and a wide variety of other materials can be prepared by spray dryers.
+Ceramic materials, paint pigments, detergents, catalysts, salts, and a wide variety of other materials can be prepared by spray dryers.

 The evaporation rate and the necessary size distribution of a product determine how much air is needed, which then affects the size and cost of most system components.
 As a result, these are the most important factors when designing a spray dryer.